 But it has evolved with the times (as you can see by comparing the photos in the slideshow above).

 The celebration emerged from the Protestant heritage of Wellesley College.
-For many young women coming to Wellesley, their first Sunday away from home brought homesickness, and the celebration of the new school year, and a day of sisterhood helped to ease the transition.
+For many young women coming to Wellesley, their first Sunday away from home brought homesickness, and a celebration of the new school year and a day of sisterhood helped to ease the transition.

-In recent times, Flower Sunday has come to include the tradition of Wellesley "little" and "big" sisters/siblings.
-First-years are paired with an upperclass student who will act as her "big."
-As tradition goes, big sisters/siblings bring bouquets of flowers or small gifts to their "littles" and accompany them to the Flower Sunday festivities.
-With big sisters accumulating several little sisters during their time at Wellesley, entire "families" fill the seats in Houghton Chapel!
+In recent times, Flower Sunday has come to include the tradition of Wellesley "little" and "big" siblings.
+First-years "littles" are paired with an upperclass student who will act as her "big."
+As tradition goes, bigs bring bouquets of flowers or small gifts to their littles and accompany them to the Flower Sunday festivities.
+With big siblings sometimes accumulating several littles during their time at Wellesley, entire "families" fill the seats in Houghton Chapel!